samuelbaetz/READMEgen/README.md

 ## Description
 Using this script you will be able to create a README file for your project.

+## Dependancies
+Axios, Inquirer, Chalk

 ## Usage